-Most Investors look for growth while selecting companies for investing.
-However, growth by itself doesn't mean much.
-It adds value only when the company earns Return on Capital higher than its Cost of Capital.
-Hence, Growth is simply an amplifier: good when return exceeds cost of capital, bad when return is below cost of capital, and neutral when return equals cost of capital.
+Most investors look for growth while selecting companies for investing.
+However growth by itself doesn't mean much.
+It adds value only when the company earns Returns on Capital higher than its Cost of Capital.
+Hence, Growth is simply an amplifier; good when returns exceed the cost of capital, bad when returns are below the cost of capital, and neutral when returns equal the cost of capital.
 Higher growth adds value for high return businesses and detracts value for low return businesses.